go-rel/rel/docs/query.md

 To select specific fields, you can use `Select` method, this way only specificied field will be mapped to books.

+?> Specifying select without argument (`rel.Select()`) will automatically load all fields.
+This is helpful when used as query builder entry point (compared to using `rel.From`), because you can let REL to infer the table name.

 <!-- tabs:start -->

 ### **Example**